The Mary Towneley Loop

 The loop can be accessed at any point you like,

-but I started the ride in the Rossendale Valley and the small town of Waterfoot.
+but for this description I started the ride in the Rossendale Valley and the small town

 First you climb very steeply out of Waterfoot